 Neighborhood identification and delineation is the cornerstone of the residential valuation system at the district.
 All the residential analysis work done in association with the residential valuation process is neighborhood specific.
 There are approximately 6,800 residential valuation neighborhoods.
 Neighborhoods are reviewed in the field and delineated based on observable aspects of homogeneity.
 Neighborhood boundaries are periodically reviewed to determine if further neighborhood delineation is warranted or, if existing neighborhoods could now be combined because of similar markets.
 The combined neighborhoods provided a larger sales base for analysis.
 Whereas neighborhoods involve similar properties in the same location, a neighborhood group is simply defined as similar neighborhoods in similar locations.
-Each residential neighborhoods.
+Each residential neighborhood is assigned to a neighborhood group based on observable aspects of homogeneity between neighborhoods.
 Neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales, or use in direct sales comparison analysis.
 Neighborhood groups, or clustered neighborhoods, increase the available market data by linking comparable properties outside a given neighborhood.
 Sales ratio analysis, discussed later in the report, is performed on a neighborhood basis, and in soft sale areas on a neighborhood group basis.